Mottled wood owl: Distribution and habitat

 The species is found in the plains in gardens and lightly wooded habitats.
 They roost in trees during the day, choosing a branch with dense foliage.
 An old specimen from Lahore is noted, but no records in recent times from Pakistan.
 The distribution extends east to West Bengal.
+They are also seen in various parts of India.

 Behaviour and ecology

 These owls roost during the day, usually in pairs.
 When disturbed they may fly in bright sunshine, although they choose to shelter within a dense grove of trees.
 They produce an eerie chuhua-aa call with a quaver in the second note.
 This call is an antiphonal duet of the male and female.
 The male calls one or two times followed by the female's shorter and less tremulous version.
 The calling is more frequent in November when they begin to breed.
 Most Nests are found from February to April.
 They also produce a single note hoot and a screech not unlike that of the barn owl.
 The nest is a tree hollow in which two to three white eggs are laid.
 They feed on palm squirrels, mice and other small mammals.